SwissDataScienceCenter/renku-jupyterlab-vnc/README.md

 Opengl will not work with xvfb, you'll probably need xorg if that's what you want.

-Ports and resolution are hardcoded.
+Ports numbers and screen resolution are hardcoded.

 ## Development

-For a development install (requires npm version 4 or later), do the following in the repository directory:
+For a development environment (requires npm version 4 or later), do the following in the repository directory:

 ```bash
 npm install